The House at Pooh Corner

 The House at Pooh Corner is a 1928 children's book by A. A. Milne and illustrated by E. H. Shepard.
 This book is the second novel, and final one by Milne, to feature Winnie-the-Pooh and his world.
 The book is also notable for introducing the character Tigger.
-The book's exact date of publication is unknown beyond the year 1928, although several sources indicate the date of October 11.

 Background

 Between the release of the 1926 Winnie-the-Pooh and this novel, Milne and Shepard released Now We Are Six.
 The release comprised a collection of poems, including some that featured the Pooh characters.
 While writing this novel, Milne decided that he wanted to end the series as Christopher Robin Milne was getting older.

 The House at Pooh Corner entered the public domain in the United States in 2024.
 British copyright of the text expires on 1 January 2027 (70 calendar years after Milne's death) while British copyright of the illustrations expires on 1 January 2047 (70 calendar years after Shepard's death).